Aloo Methi Paratha / Parathas with Potatoes and Fenugreek leaves

 Aloo Methi Paratha with pickle

-This paratha with the addition of the potatoes makes it a very filling lunch.
+This paratha, with the addition of potatoes, makes it a very filling lunch.
 My son loves to take it with Spiced Apple Jam.
 This can also be eaten with just plain yogurt/curd.

 I always make just plain methi parathas.
 I adapted this recipe from Chef Sanjeev Kapoor's website.
 The addition of potatoes also makes the paratha very soft.